charanjose16/quick-assist-microservices/README.md

     - **Worker Service**: Worker-related tables (e.g., worker profiles, service offerings).
     - **Booking Service**: Booking-related tables (e.g., bookings, availability).

-### 7. **Deployment Considerations**
-- **Containerization**:
-  - Consider using Docker to containerize your microservices for easier deployment and scaling.

-- **Orchestration**:
-  - Use Kubernetes or similar orchestration tools to manage your microservices in production, ensuring high availability and scalability.

 ### Conclusion